HI time Mr Smith waxed lyrical about sexiness in hotels…

 Scope Art Show hits Miami 29 November–4 December, with 80 international galleries in Wynwood Arts District (last year featured Alexia Goethe, Catherine Clark and Flatland Gallery), flaunting contemporary works by the scene’s stars.

 To celebrate, we’ve secured best available rates at three of our favourite Miami hotels: the Mondrian, Delano and Shore Club.
-Just book rooms by calling our Travel Team before 15 October.* And we’re feeling generous and also throwing in a year’s free BlackSmith membership: check out all those perks.
+Just book rooms by calling our Smith24 team before 15 October.* And we’re feeling generous and also throwing in a year’s free BlackSmith membership: check out all those perks.

 The opening party at the grand Mondrian is not to be missed; join us at this hippest of hotel’s Sunset Lounge for a berry caipirinha or three…